ob-d/TRUE.Name.Of.God/T.md

         ..
 BUILD K AND
         ...
 BUILD K AND UNTIL END
         I U I got the idea THAT
         .
-OMNI STATE is enywhere
+OMNI STATE is anywhere
         needed to BUILD ANY K
         REQUIRED
         .0 will retrieve the K
         because 0 entangled connection
         NOW T HOLD K[{I}{I}{I}{I}{I}{I}{I}]
         Its THEN maybe more:
-        a Cartouche FROM Agypt
+        a Cartouche FROM Egypt
         OR a Blockchain BUILD
         since it is NOT mc string: abcdefg
     Yes its TRUE WHEN I U I could NOT translate to foreign girl, I U I painted a little:
     Pictogram
     just a Flower depicted AND she knew
-    WHAT it I U I mean wheras before I U I could NOT translate
+    WHAT it I U I mean WHILE before I U I could NOT translate

      Exactly Pictogram is the:
         Universal Language THAT anybody
         understands by speaking the same
     Oh yea THIS is very interesting